Liubsyy/JarEditor/README.md

 - Support springboot fatjar
 - Support kotlin
 - Supports class jar importing code from source jar, and class/source jar jumping between each other
+- Search the contents of the jar package(class jar is searched based on decompilation)

 ## Quick start